-Before you leave, you can find out information on a wide range of topics concerning your host country from different sources like the internet, newspapers, magazines, books and television, etc. Your research topics may include the following broad areas:
+Before you leave, you can find out information on a wide range of topics concerning your host country from different sources like the internet, newspapers, magazines, books and television, etc. Your research topics may include but not limited to the following areas:

-Political system and government structure
+- Political system and government structure

-Education system
+- Education system

-Economic system
+- Economic system

-History and geography
+- History and geography

-Culture (e.g. religion, dress, food, leisure activities, arts, literature, film and media)
+- Culture (e.g. religion, dress, food, leisure activities, arts, literature, film and media)

-Sports (e.g. major sports activities)
+- Sports (e.g. major sports activities)

-Social etiquette
+- Social etiquette

 During your stay, you can add value to such factual information by experiential learning.
-Listed below are some suggested cross-cultural activities for your further exploration (you need to modify them to suit your pragmatic needs):
+Listed below are some suggested cross-cultural activities for your further exploration (you may need to modify them to suit your pragmatic needs):

-- What does the TV or radio programme tell you about your host culture and values?
-How is it compared with Hong Kong? - Go to a market or grocery store and look around the merchandise.
-In what ways are they different from the Hong Kong market in terms of physical environment, price, range of products or services?
-How do you account for the differences? - ☐ Find out how to open a bank account and transfer money from Hong Kong.
+- What do the TV or radio programmes tell you about your host culture and values?
+How do they differ when comparing to media coverage in Hong Kong? - Go to a market or grocery store and look around the merchandise.
+In what ways are they different from the Hong Kong market in terms of physical environment, price, and range of products or services?
+How do you account for the differences? - Find out how to open a bank account and transfer money from Hong Kong.
 Are foreigners permitted to open a bank account?
 Are there any restrictions?
 What services are offered by the banks?
 What other options do you have?
 How do you compare the differences between your host country and Hong Kong? - Tour a museum (it can be in the areas of arts, natural history, archaeology or any other kinds).
-What does it tell you about the cultural lives of your host country? - If possible, go to the cinema and watch a locally produced movie.
+What does it tell you about the cultural lives of your host country? - If possible, go to the cinema and watch a local movie.
 What do you think about it?
 Does it have a set formula that characterises the movie industry of your host country?
 Do you like it?
 Why? - Attend a sporting event and describe it.
-How is it played and viewed in your host country?
 What role does this sport play in your host country?
-Compare this experience with that in Hong Kong.

-Find out several current issues and observe how the locals respond to them.
-Are there any major opposite views?
+Compare this experience with that in Hong Kong. - Find out several current issues and observe how the locals respond to them.
+Are there any major opposing views?
 How do the media cover them?

-4. CONSOLIDATE YOUR LEARNING EXPERIENCES
+OCONSOLIDATE YOUR LEARNING EXPERIENCES